-Amou Haji, 80 believes that “cleanliness brings him sickness.”
+Amou Haji, 80, believes that “cleanliness brings him sickness.”
 For that reason, he hasn’t bathed in the past 60 years, and he’s unofficially called the “dirtiest man in the world”.

 He dislikes fresh and clean food as much as he dislikes water — his preferred food is rotted porcupine meat.
-His house is a grave-like hole in the ground.
-He drinks 4-6 liters of water each day (for health reasons, he claims) but only from his dirty, rusty old oil can.
-He grooms his hair by burning it every now and then and fills his smoking pipe with animal feces instead of tobacco.
+Meanwhile, his house is a grave-like hole in the ground.
+He drinks 4-6 liters of water each day (for health reasons, he claims) but only from a dirty, rusty old oil can.
+The man grooms his hair by burning it every now and then and fills his smoking pipe with animal feces instead of tobacco.
 An old war helmet keeps his head warm during the winter.

 I am in no way trying to ridicule him or his lifestyle — if anything, I think there is something to learn from his story.
-First of all – Happiness is a state of mind.
+First of all – happiness is a state of mind.
 Second of all, there are still many things we don’t understand about general human health — because he definitely shouldn’t be as healthy as he is.
 Third of all, some people live in (almost) total isolation — and we should all learn from their stories.

 This articles was based on information from the Tehran Times.